rolandmaio/rolandmaio.github.io/index.md

 ---

 Hi!
 I'm a first-year PhD student at [Columbia University][Columbia].
-I study [Computer Science][Wikipedia CS] focusing on fair machine learning.
+I study [Computer Science][Wikipedia CS] in the hopes of helping to harnessing the power of computing for the benefit of society.

 I help teach a high school AP Computer Science class at the [Morris Academy for Collaborative Studies][MACS] as part of the [TEALS program][TEALS].
 Shout out